Explosion Suppression Systems

 - Non-explosive initiators, safe to handle (no ATF or UN restrictions)

-- OSHA lockout plate per latest version of NFPA 69
+- INTERGRAL and STANDARD OSHA lockout plate per latest version of NFPA 69

 - Nozzles can be inspected in-place (NFPA 69).
 Removal or vessel entry NOT REQUIRED.

-The HRD dry chemical extinguisher is like the Piston Fire in function but differs in the amount of contained suppressant.
+The HRD dry chemical extinguisher is like the Piston Fire in function but differs in the amount of contained suppressant (utilized on larger vessels that require more agent).
 It discharges suppressant in milliseconds to quench an incipient explosion within a process vessel or to block the propagation of flame through interconnected ductwork.
 It is a spherical refillable container constructed of a high strength steel alloy.
 The extinguisher is comprised of a storage container, fill valve, burst disc valve assembly, safety plate, 30-inch long actuator cable and an explosive triggered actuator.

 Location, number required and positioning of bottles on an explosion suppression system is determined by IEP Technologies engineering staff.
 Their knowledge and experience make them well qualified for designing and applying explosion suppression systems.

-The MEX-3 Detector senses the rate of rise and differentiates between an actual explosion and process pressure fluctuations.
+The MEX-3 Dynamic Rate of Rise explosion detector senses the rate of rise and differentiates between an actual explosion and normal process pressure fluctuations.
+This is a major factor in limiting instances of false actuations based upon process malfunctions or operator error.

 Explosion suppression systems are crucial and required protection needed for applications such as: